 Police believe Angulo Rivera took advantage of her victims’ trust by using offers that seemed legitimate to distract them while stealing their valuables.

-Officers estimate the total loss from the cases to be about $50,000.
+Officers estimate the total loss from that case to be about $50,000.
+Police said that victim has not recovered any of her belongings.

 Investigators were able to track her down after reviewing victim interviews, canvassing the neighborhood, analyzing surveillance footage and conducting a traffic stop near Biscayne Boulevard and Northeast 38th Street.